Edinburgh Food Studio

 - Food served Thu–Sat 7.30pm (single sitting).
 Closed Sun–Wed (check website for regular events).

 - Average price £42 (set evening meal)

 Edinburgh-raised chef and food explorer Ben Reade and partner Sashana Souza Zanella, an anthropologist and chef, are creating the Edinburgh Food Studio as the centre of their journeys into cooking, eating, tasting, discovering and researching Scotland's food.
 From late October 2015, the studio will be open on Thursday, Friday and Saturday evenings for a fixed-menu dinner around communal tables which they hope will evolve into collaborative ventures with guest chefs, artists and musicians.
 The space will be used during the rest of the week for master classes, tastings and mini conferences ranging from fermentation or butchery workshops to sessions focussing on research for their proposed online journal.
 Reade was previously based in Copenhagen as head of Research & Development at the Nordic Food Lab, and was one half of the pop-up Scratch Series restaurant in Edinburgh in early 2015.
 Both Reade and Zanella are graduates of the Slow Food inspired University of Gastronomic Sciences in Italy.

-- Low point: Communal tables won't suit everyone
+- Low point: Communal dinner party-style dining won't suit everyone

 - Provides: Wheelchair access, Free wi-fi